NICTA/stateline/README.md

 There is a Dockerfile ready to go which has both the server and the worker built.
 Feel free to use this as a base image when deploying your code.

 ##Tips and Tricks

+This section addresses some common questions about configuring and using Stateline for a scientific problem:

+##### How do I burn-in?

+Stateline does not manage sample burn-in and begins recording samples from the initial state onwards.
+Burn-in is basically a method of bringing the MCMC chains to a plausible initial state.
+With infinite samples, it shouldn't matter what state the MCMC chains are initialised in.
+However, with a finite number of samples, we can improve our chances of achieving convergence by starting in a likely state.

+We suggest two strategies for burn-in:

+* a draw from the posterior is likely to be a good initial state, so one option is to run MCMC on the distribution for a sufficiently long time and discard some initial samples.
+Stateline will record all the samples, so the number to discard can be determined afterwards by looking at the time evolution of the marginals, for example.

+* Stateline can optionally have the initial state specified in the config file.
+This initial state can be found effectively by applying a numerical optimisation library to the worker likelihood code, repurposing it as an optimisation criterion.
+This will start the chains in a mode of the distribution, and has the added benefit that the initial state can be introspected prior to any MCMC sampling.

+##### Job-Types

+Stateline can be configured to use job types.
+For each likelihood evaluation, Stateline farms out one evaluation for each job type, providing the worker with the parameters and job type index.

+The actual meaning of job-type is left up to the user who has written the worker code.
+We recommend two types of job-type factorisation:

+* Factorising over data - in many cases the likelihood of sub-data is independent given the model parameters.
+In this case we can automatically use the job-type integer as a partition index into the full dataset and workers can compute the parts in parallel.
+* Factorising over sensors - often different data modalities are used, and different forward models apply relating the observations to the latent parameters.
+If these sensors are independent given the latent parameters, then job-type can be used to specify which modality's likelihood to compute.

+##### How do I achieve uncorrelated samples?

+In order to achieve an efficient accept rate, an MCMC chain is neccessarily auto-correlated.
+The best way to achieve uncorrelated samples is to compute the chain auto-correlation post-sampling.
+Then, samples can be discarded keeping only one per auto-correlation length.

+##### What swap interval should I use?

+Any analysis of chain auto-correlation should be used to tune the swap rate of the parallel tempering.
+Ideally the swap rate should be equal to the autocorrelation length of the chain.
+This number is typically 10-50 but may vary strongly depending on the target distribution.

+##### What accept rates and swap rates should I target?

+Studies in the literature have shown that 0.234 is a safe target accept rate - this rate is optimal if the  likelihood is a separable function of each component of a high dimensional parameter space θ [Roberts97](#references).
+The optimum is understood to be higher for low dimensional problems, and may be distorted by non seperable posterior structure.
+In practise, the effectiveness of MCMC is insensitive to the exact accept rate provided it is kept away from 0. and 1., the non-informative conditions where the chain stalls through no accepts and no proposal perturbations respectively.

+The optimal swap rate between chains is less , but the same general rules as above apply.

+##### Why arent my chains achieving the desired accept rate?

+When the adaption fails to achieve the desired accept rate after a moderate number of samples (say 10,000), it is important to look at the accept rate in conjunction with sigma and the current energy to understand why.

+There are two typical failures.
+Firstly, if sigma is small and the accept rate is still very low it suggests there is a problem with the likelihood function or the scale of the inputs that needs to be addressed and debugged by the user.
+This can sometimes occur if inappropriately wide bounds are provided, because the shape of the initial proposal covariance is based off the range of the bounds.
+It can also occur if the posterior is extremely peaky and initialised on the peak.
+In these cases, it may be neccessary to actually apply a perturbation to the initial condition.

+On the other hand, if sigma is very large and the accept rate is still high, as seen in chains 4 and 9 of the example, this suggests that the high temperature distribution is becoming uniform, and can form a criterion for selecting the number of temperature tiers (see below).

+##### How many temperature tiers should I use?

+If a high temperature chain has a large sigma and a higher-than-targeted accept rate, as seen in chains 4 and 9 of the example logging, this suggests that the high temperature distribution is becoming uniform.
+The proposal is using the `bouncy bounds' to essentially draw indepenent random samples from the input space, and they are still geting accepted.
+This is not a problem, but does suggest there will be little further benefit in adding additional temperature tiers.

+After the betas have adapted, you want the tiers to span all the way from the true distribution (Beta=1) to a uniform distribution (Beta -> 0).
+Thus, we want the hottest tier to exhibit the high and high accept rate condition, while the others form a progressive ladder with active swapping.

+##### How many stacks should I use?

+At least two stacks are required to run convergence heuristics.

+Adding more stacks adds embarrasing parallelisation that can employ more workers at a time and speed up the acquisition of samples regardless of the minimum time needed to evaluate a likelihood function.

+##### How many workers?

+Stateline can use at most number of stacks * number of temperatures * number of job-types workers.
+In practise, this gives the fastest output but won't fully utilise all the workers.
+It can be more energy/money/computer efficient to run more than one worker per core, up to the users discretion.

+##### How do I analyse the results?

+We have provided example code for plotting the density of pairs of dimensions and marginals.
+This is appropriate for simpler low dimensional distributions where the parameters are interpretable.

+However, it will often be the case that the parameters are high dimensional and correspond to inputs to a complex model.
+We recommend re-using the same worker code to run models on the sampled parameters.
+This enables marginalisation of derived properties of the model outputs with respect to the parameters.

 ##Workers in Other Languages

 Creating in a worker in a language other than C++ should be fairly simple as long as that library has access to ZeroMQ bindings.
 For the impatient, the approach is the same as the Python example given above.
 The way other language bindings work is to run a copy of `stateline-client` for every worker, then each worker communicates with its stateline-client via a local unix socket using ZeroMQ.
 This means all the complex logic for handling job requests, server heartbeating and asynchronous messages are invisible, leaving only a very simple loop.
 In pseudocode: